Public Utility Vehicle Modernization Program: Implementation

 The Omnibus Franchising Guidelines (OFG) were signed by Transportation Secretary Arthur Tugade in June 2017, and they altered the process of issuing jeepney franchises by implementing new route planning criteria and establishing new vehicle and driver standards.

 Under the OFG, Local Government Units are required to come up with their own Local Public Transport Route Plans.

 These plans will be based on existing and projected travel patterns and will be considered by the Land Transportation Franchising and Regulatory Board in issuing new franchises.
 Single-unit operators will no longer be granted franchises.

 Crackdown on dilapidated vehicles

 In January 2018, Metro Manila's Inter-Agency Council on Traffic (i-ACT) launched operation 'Tanggal Bulok, Tanggal Usok', targeting vehicles for environmental and safety violations such as smoke belching, worn out tires and lack of seat belts.
 As of January 23, a total of 1087 vehicles, mostly Public Utility Jeepneys (PUJs), were flagged down, apprehended and issued summons.
-To accommodate affected passengers, the Armed Forces of the Philippines have been offering free rides.
+To accommodate affected passengers, the Armed Forces of the Philippines offered free rides.